Aloo Paneer Paratha Recipe

 Rolled aloo paneer paratha.

-Heat a skillet (preferably cast iron) over high heat.
-Once the skillet is very hot, transfer the paratha to it and cook until brown spots appear on the base of the paratha (2-3 minutes).
+Step 14: Heat a skillet (preferably a cast-iron skillet) over medium-high heat.
+Once the skillet is very hot, transfer the paratha to it and cook until brown spots form on the base (2-3 minutes).

 Aloo paneer paratha transferred on a hot griddle.